Are you new to golf?

 The woods and hybrids all have headcovers and the stand bag is quite a catchy color, depending on your tastes.

 * There are multiple options for this set.
-Players over 6'2 are encouraged to go for the 'TALL' set.
-Kids and ladies sets are available too.
+Players over 6'2 are encouraged to go for the 'LONG' set.

-The Callaway 12-piece is a comprehensive starter set for beginners.
+This range is a comprehensive starter set for beginners.
 It oozes forgiveness and at around this price it's the best value for money set for new players.
+There are multiple sets to choose from but I really do recommend going with as few as possible.

 *For golfers 6'2" and under